marcdlc-cs/marcdlc-cs.github.io/_pages/projects/iam/aaa.md

 3. Activate email services and configure email user accounts
 4. Configure the email clients on each employees’s computer
 5. Send a test email from PC 1-1
-6. Activate the FTP service and conigure FTP user accounts
+6. Activate the FTP service and configure FTP user accounts
 7. Test FTP server connectivity
 8. Verify FTP user privileges are working as configured

 ## Results
 ### 📄 Task 1: Set the IP configuration for the hosts

-In the wiring closet, I head into the interface of the AAA server.
-In the configuration panel, I make sure the AAA service is turned on, and then I set up two user accounts with the following credentials:
+In the wiring closet, I head into the configuration panel of the RADIUS server.
+I make sure the AAA service is turned on, and then I set up two user accounts with the following credentials:

 user1:PASSuser1!